telligro/opal-node-red/README.md

 The development should be fine with nodejs versions 6,9 as well.
 Although, this is not actively tested.
 #### Git Setup

-For instructioons on setting up git on (Windows/Linux/Mac OSX) refer to link below
+For instructions on setting up git on (Windows/Linux/Mac OSX) refer to link below
 [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 On Windows, you can use a portable version of git available from